gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 Notes:

 There are some accuracy issues across devices.
-Different devices will have different micorphones with different sensitivy levels.
+Different devices will have different microphones with different sensitivity levels.
 This means different devices will hear sounds a little differently, causing measurements to differ.

 This extension requires permission to record audio in order to be able listen to the noise of the surrounding environment.
 This permission can be granted while running or before starting the application that includes the extension.
-To ask for permission while running, include an `AskForPermissionPermissionName` block from the screen component, and request the "RECORD_AUIO" permission.
+To ask for permission while running, include an `AskForPermissionPermissionName` block from the screen component, and request the "RECORD_AUDIO" permission.

 ## Properties
 ![Is Sound Pressure Available Block](SPLBlocksImages/splAvailable.JPG)